-5. Disruption of examination (Misconduct) Written warning.
-If the candidate repeated, any other punishments recommended by the Senate 6.
-Impersonation Whenever found while sitting for a particular paper and if it is by a student a.
+Whenever found while sitting for a particular paper and if it is by a student

+- a.
 Debarment for two years and to be referred to disciplinary action.
-If the student in final year, debarment period depends on duration on completion of degree program. b.
+If the student in final year, debarment period depends on duration on completion of degree program and - b.
 The admission card on which that particular paper falls will be cancelled.
-This implies that the particular paper and all the other paper/s mentioned in the given admission with this particular paper will be cancelled. c.
-This candidate will not be eligible for class awarding. d.
-These all cancelled papers will be considered as repeat papers in future. e.
-And any other punishments recommended by the Senate - If by an outsider, prosecution to be initiated and any other punishments recommended by the Senate 7.
-Copying an assignment, project work Assign zero marks and written warning.
-And any other punishments recommended by the Senate 8.
-Aiding and abetting Whenever found while sitting for a particular paper, a.
-The admission card on which that particular paper falls will be cancelled.
-This implies that the particular paper and all the other paper/s mentioned in the given admission with this particular paper will be cancelled. b.
-This candidate will not be eligible for class awarding. c.
-These all cancelled papers will be considered as repeat papers in future. d.
-And any other punishments recommended by the Senate 9.
-Removal of University stationary and material Warning by the supervisor.
-If the candidate persists or any other punishments recommended by the Senate
+This implies that the particular paper and all the other paper/s mentioned in the given admission with this particular paper will be cancelled and - c.
+This candidate will not be eligible for class awarding and - d.
+These all cancelled papers will be considered as repeat papers in future. - e.
+And any other punishments recommended by the Senate - If by an outsider, prosecution to be initiated and any other punishments recommended by the Senate